MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex4_event_based_retention.md

 1. In the left-side navigation pane, select **Documents**.

-1. On the **Documents** page, select **Bug List.xlsx** by selecting the checkbox in front of it and then select the three vertical dots.
+1. On the **Documents** page, select **Customer Product Survey.xlsx** by selecting the checkbox in front of it and then select the three vertical dots.

 1. In the context menu select **Delete** and observe the results.